Sky Commanders: Plot

 The storyline of Sky Commanders comprises the daily adventures of a multi-national group of soldiers and mountaineering specialists from all over the world who battle the evil General Lucas Plague and his goon squad of villainous mercenaries and miscreants, "The Raiders", whose aim is to seize control of the planet.
 The series is set on a new continent deep in the South Pacific, which was created by the emergence to the surface world of a new and powerful, unstable radioactive element, called "Theta Seven" (θ-7).

 This lethal energy source can only be stabilized for containment by exposure to temperatures of −200 °F (−128.89 °C).
-It is known that whoever can control the element and harness its enormous power would be the ruler of the world; a goal that the amoral General Plague wants strongly.
+It is known that whoever can control the element and harness its enormous power would be the ruler of the world, a goal that the amoral General Plague wants strongly.
 It is up to General Mike Summit and his highly trained soldiers to stop him.

-Complicating the Sky Commanders' objective of stopping the criminal ambitions of the Raiders is the fact the new continent (collectively referred to in the series as "The High Frontier") is routinely beset by sporadic, unstable and highly dangerous weather conditions and environmental hazards, such as: landslides, earthquakes, cave-ins, whirlpools, etc. There is also the need for monthly shipments of fresh supplies, new advanced technology and weapon systems.
+Complicating the Sky Commanders' objective of stopping the criminal ambitions of the Raiders is the fact that the new continent (collectively referred to in the series as "The High Frontier") is routinely beset by sporadic, unstable and highly dangerous weather conditions and environmental hazards, such as landslides, earthquakes, cave-ins, whirlpools, etc. There is also the need for monthly shipments of fresh supplies, new advanced technology and weapon systems.
 Constant attack by the scheming and underhanded Raiders and the aforementioned environmental dangers make the Sky Commanders's mission only that much more dangerous.

-Travel throughout the new continent is only possible by means of high-altitude flight, or by using Laser Cables: a specialized version of a rappelling cord emitted from combat backpacks worn by both Raider and Sky Commander.
+Travel throughout the new continent is only possible by means of high-altitude flight, or by using Laser Cables, a specialized version of a rappelling cord emitted from combat backpacks worn by both Raider and Sky Commander.
 When used, the cables shoot out from the combat backpacks in the form of energy beams.
 When contact is made with a solid object, the Laser Cable solidifies into a solid metal cable line upon which travel is possible.

-Theta Seven, the radioactive element that both sides fight to control, came from the deepest subterranean recesses of Earth itself, and it has brought with it, on its rise to the surface of Earth, not only the new continent itself, but also a wild and voracious, bizarre menagerie of utterly horrific creatures to inhabit it.
-These lifeforms are either the products of long-term mutative exposure to Phaeta Seven's radiation, or were just naturally brought about the way that they are.
-Occasional violent encounters with these monstrosities is yet another danger waiting for both sides of this battle for the future freedom or enslavement of the world.
+Theta Seven, the radioactive element that both sides fight to control, came from subterranean recesses of Earth.
+Its rise to the surface brought a new continent along with various creatures.
+These lifeforms are either the product of long-term exposure to Theta Seven's radiation or naturally occurring.
+Encounters with these creatures present an additional challenge for both sides in the conflict over the world's future.